Sailors of the Imperial Guard: Uniform

-The uniform consisted of a blue tunic and Hungarian-style trousers.
-The tunic had red cuffs, decorations in the dolman style and scale epaulettes.
-The shako was black with a scarlet plume and an eagle helmet plate, and the shoes, waistbelt and cross-belt were also black.
-The waistbelt was in the light cavalry style.
+The uniform consisted of a navy blue tunic and trousers with an Austrian knot on each thigh.
+The tunic consisted of red cuffs and dolman styled embroidery and scale epaulettes.
+The shako was black with orange (sometimes depicted as yellow) laces, chevrons and cords.
+It had a unique shako plate that consisted of an anchor with the Imperial eagle.
+The shoes, waistbelt and cross-belt were also black.
+The waistbelt was designed after the light cavalry's design.
+The musicians wore similar uniforms to the infantry but instead wore a lighter blue than the infantry's dark blue.